Harris Brothers: Retirement

 Don Harris effectively retired from the ring in 2005, and began working backstage with TNA as production manager.
 In the same year, Ron Harris retired from professional wrestling and began working for the Christian music record label Beach Street Records.
 In 2007 Ron, Don and Frank Miller formed the Nashville-based management company O-Seven Artist Management.

 They work for Aroluxe, a marketing and production company.
 In January 2016, TNA hired Aroluxe to pay for its TV tapings.

 Nazi symbol controversy

-In 2002, the brothers appeared on a TNA PPV wearing shirts with the Nazi SS symbol.
+In 2002, the brothers appeared on a TNA PPV wearing shirts with the Nazi SS symbol, as well as displaying tattoos they had of the symbol (which they later got covered up).
 TNA apologized for the incident after the PPV.
-In 2018, the CEO of Aroluxe (a company who partnered with the brothers behind a new wrestling promotion) denied the brothers had Nazi ties, claiming the shirts were worn because they were in character as bikers, but did not specifically address why the pair had the notorious "SS" symbol tattoo'd on their bodies.
+In 2018, the CEO of Aroluxe (a company who partnered with the brothers behind a new wrestling promotion) denied the brothers had Nazi ties, claiming the shirts were worn because they were in character as bikers.
+Journalist Ryan Satin noted the ADL’s explanation of biker gangs appropriating Nazi symbols meaning “SS bolts in the context of the outlaw biker subculture does not necessarily denote actual adherence to white supremacy.”